 How About the Expiration Date?

 All bags of flours have expiration dates, but this is more of a guideline than a hard and fast rule.
 With the exception of white flour which immediately grows dry when it reaches its expiration date, all other kinds of flour can still be used as long as it’s not yet spoiled.
-Different kinds of flour have different shelf lives, and our friends at the American Preppers Network have compiled a few facts about them:
+Different kinds of flour have different shelf lives, so here are a few facts we have compiled :

 - All-purpose flour—A mixture of hard and soft wheat, this kind of flour should last for a couple of years if refrigerated.
 If it’s left on the shelf inside a well-sealed container, it can last safely for 10-15 months.
 But you have to be mindful of the weather because heat and humidity can accelerate staleness.
 If in doubt, store your bag of flour in a freezer.